 Once those are located, critical communication is of utmost importance.

 Organizations need to keep in contact with employees to ensure their safety, as well as the assets they manage and the facilities where they are stationed.
-A facility’s plan should include detailed instructions about how facilities managers can keep operations running and online during a disaster, how to protect everything inside from danger, and when to shut down should the situation warrant closure.
+A facility’s plan should include detailed instructions about how facility managers can keep operations running and online during a disaster, how to protect everything inside from danger, and when to shut down should the situation warrant closure.
 Furthermore, a plan needs to be available to guide employees through a Plan B if an outage occurs.

 How can Everbridge’s BCM tools help with disaster recovery?